-Eric Cantor enshrined in the G.O.P.
-Hall of Shame
+Representative Eric Cantor receives the news of his G.O.P.
+Hall of Shame induction

 In 2010, the TEA Party and other Conservative groups swept 63 Republicans in to office, giving them the majority they had lost in 2006.
 As the pundits would later declare, this amazing result came about as a response by millions of Americans who felt that Washington–particularly Democrats—had lost touch with the electorate.
 In addition, they held a conviction that government was too big.
 It spent too much, taxed too much, regulated too much, and was slowly taking away the liberty of everyday Americans, culminating with the passage of Obamacare in 2009.

 With this as a backdrop, Eric Cantor was promoted from House Minority Whip to House Majority Leader, a position John Boehner would have held had he not been promoted from House Minority Leader to Speaker of the House, a position that Cantor has his eye on since Boehner has been in danger of losing the job since the 2012 election.
 Yet, even though he is considered the likely successor to Boehner, based on much of his recent behavior, it can be concluded that Eric Cantor wouldn’t be much of an improvement.

 In February, he voted with Harry Reid and Nancy Pelosi—along with an assortment of RINOs in the Senate and the House—to give Obama a ceiling-less debt ceiling.
 And contrary to previous negotiations on the issue, it contained ZERO spending reductions.
 Which shouldn’t really be a big surprise, since Republicans abandoned spending cuts under the Ryan-Murray budget deal last year.

 More evidence of Cantor’s ambitions came to light in March.